openintegrationhub/openintegrationhub.github.io/docs/Services/IntegrationLayerService.md

 | /chunks/{ilaId}?key={splitKey} | GET | Returns chunks by `ilaId` and `splitKey`.| SplitKey is on optional parameter for fetching chunks which are splitted by the same `splitSchema` |

-The ILS API currently supports the following endpoints:

-`POST /chunks` -  Create a new chunk object
-`POST /chunks/split` - Split a chunk into objects
-`GET /chunks/${ilaId}?key=${splitKey}` - fetch chunks by `ilaId` and `splitKey`.
-SplitKey is on optional parameter for fetching chunks which are splitted by the same `splitSchema`

 These operations ought to be conducted via the ILA, but can also be targeted manually for testing and development purposes.

 For `POST /chunks`, the body format is expected to match this format: